-In its lower reaches, the Saco River is regulated by operation of the Bonny Eagle Project, which essentially is a peaking facility that regulates the river by storing and releasing infow daily.
-Although it does not have long-term storage capacity, the Bonny Eagle Project is the only significant control on the main river, and thus on the flows downstream projects, including Skelton, for both Central Maine's needs and the needs of other users.
+In its lower reaches, the Saco River is regulated by operation of the Bonny Ragle Project, which essentially is a peaking facility that regulates the river by storing and releasing inflow daily.
+Although it does not have long-term storage capacity, the Bonny Eagle Project is the only significant control on the main river, and thus on the storage and flows available to the downstream West Buxton, Bar Mills, Skelton, and Cataract projects.
+14/ By managing the discharge volume and timing at Bonny Bagle, the flow regime of the river can be refined on a daily basis to best provide flows and power for both Central Maine's needs and the needs of other users as part of an efficient system.

-^{12 /} The objective of NEPOOL is to assure both maximum reliability and economy of bulk power supply for New England.
+13/ The objective of NEPOOL is to assure both maximum reliability and economy of bulk power supply for New England.